stangeqwq/CTF/picoCTF/Stonks_WriteUp.md

 printf("Buying stonks with token:\n");
 printf(user_buf);
 ```
 If you know C, then you might have noticed that the formatting argument is missing.
-This kind of code-implementation of the `printf()` function is a format string vulnerability.
+This kind of code-implementation of the `printf()` function is a known vulnerability called format string vulnerability.
 As we will see, we can print parts of the stack memory by inputting to `user_buf`, otherwise known as the API token.

 We check if this vulnerability is indeed present by connecting via `nc`:
 ```console